Critical thinking: how we encourage informed decision making

 How we got to participate in That’s a Claim, project with a key role in helping people to make better health decisions.

-One of the reasons why things like Fake News and unsubstantiated claims (not only in health) spread easily, is because, unfortunately, we are either not prepared or do not see the importance of thinking critically about these claims and their quality and trustworthiness.
-This happens from on every level of the social sphere, from policymakers and authorities to the mass public.
+One of the reasons that Fake News and unsubstantiated claims (not only in health) spread easily is because, unfortunately, we are either not prepared or do not see the importance of thinking critically about these affirmations, their quality and trustworthiness.
+This happens on every level of the social sphere, from policymakers and authorities to the mass public.

-In Epistemonikos, we see it as an imperative need to promote and facilitate the access to critical thinking, seeking to equip individuals and institutions with the necessary tools to evaluate the information correctly and, thus, make informed decisions regarding their health and well-being.
+In Epistemonikos we thrive to promote critical thinking, by providing individuals and institutions with the necessary evidence to evaluate the information correctly and, thus, make informed decisions regarding their health and well-being.

 With this in mind, we became partners of the Informed Health Choices (IHC) project, which develops, tests and evaluates the scaling and effectiveness of different learning resources, to enable critical thinking in different groups of people, and support their decision making in health with better information.

 The project began as a pilot for children, with a study conducted by the IHC group where 120 schools and more than 10,000 children in Uganda were evaluated.
 The study showed that the educational resources used improved the ability of children (between 10 and 12 years old) to apply concepts of evaluation of claims in health.
 These concepts include, for example, that personal experiences are not enough for claims about effects of a particular treatment, or that «small» studies can be misleading.

 The study showed that 69% of the children who were taught this set of 12 Key Concepts, succeeded in the test to measure their critical thinking skills when evaluating claims and making decisions.
 On the other hand, only 27% succeeded in the group of children who did not receive this information.
 The results showed that, with the right tools, critical thinking can be encouraged and people can be equipped to assess health claims and make informed decisions about different situations that will affect their quality of life.